bf2fc6cc711aee1a0c2a/kas-fleetshard/sync/README.md

 ## running

-Follow the operator instructions to at least build / install the CRDs, then create the kas-fleetshard namespace and create necessary authorizations:
+Follow the operator instructions to at least build / install the CRDs, then create the kas-fleetshard namespace:

 ```shell
 kubectl create namespace kas-fleetshard